metal-stack/docs/docs/src/installation/troubleshoot.md

 Please also consider console logs of the machine for investigating the issue.

 The incomplete cycle count is reset as soon as the machine reaches `Phoned Home` state or there is a `Planned Reboot` of the machine (planned reboot is also done by the metal-hammer once a day in order to reboot with the latest version).

+#### last-event-error

+The machine had an error during the provisioning lifecycle recently or events are arriving out of order at the metal-api.
+This can be an interesting hint for the operator that something during machine provisioning went wrong.
+You can look at the error through `metalctl machine describe` or `metalctl machine logs`.

+This error will disappear after a certain time period from `machine issues`.
+You can still look up the error as described above.

 #### asn-not-unique